muldjord/skyscraper/README.md

 ### Install prerequisites
 Skyscraper needs the Qt5 framework to compile.
 For a Retropie, Ubuntu or other Debian derived distro, you can install it using the following command:
+* $ sudo apt-get update
 * $ sudo apt-get install qt5-default
 * [enter your 'pi' user password, default is 'raspberry']

+For other distros, please refer to their documentation for installing the Qt5 framework.

 ### Download and compile
 Create a folder for the Skyscraper source, download the latest release, compile it and install it: